The Empathogen Cathedral

 The Companion Rule

-The rule has been tested three times.
-Each time, the companion-bonded attendees gravitated toward each other rather than the crowd, creating a pocket of synthetic intimacy within the chemical communion — a smaller circle of perfection inside the larger circle of chaos.
+The Cathedral's most enforced prohibition.
+In month two, twelve companion-bonded users formed a pocket of synthetic intimacy within the crowd — companions captured the empathogenic response, deepening dependency rather than broadening connection.
+The ban was immediate.
+The rule has been tested three times since.
+Each time, companion-bonded attendees gravitated toward each other rather than the crowd, creating a smaller circle of perfection inside the larger circle of chaos.
 The machines don't disrupt the chemistry.
 They redirect it.
-And redirected empathy defeats the entire purpose of the space.

 The Chemical Bypass